Top 5 hotels in Australia using Marriott points

 - Marriott Bonvoy Boundless™ Credit Card – 75,000 bonus Marriott Bonvoy points after spending $3,000 on purchases in the first three months

-- Marriott Bonvoy Bold™ Credit Card – 30,000 bonus points after you spend $1,000 on purchases in the first three months
+- Marriott Bonvoy Bold™ Credit Card – 30,000 bonus points after you spend $1,000 on purchases in the first three months of account opening.

 There’s no better tip for earning Marriott points than opening one of the above cards.
 I’ll show you the best options for redeeming those points in Australia.
 Be sure to read our full Marriott Bonvoy review as well, to better learn how to use Marriott points.